jucazyn/jucazyn.github.io/_pages/physics-track.md

 - **Philosophy of Science** (part b) taught by Prof. Jonas R. Becker Arenhart
   - In a nutshell: scientific theories, realism vs. anti-realism debate
 - **Philosophy of Physics** taught by Prof. Décio Krause
-  - In a nutshell: philosophical foundations of Physics
+  - In a nutshell: philosophical foundations of physical theories

 ## 2020/1
 - **Methods of Mathematical Physics** taught by Prof. Tiago Nunes